-This past summer during a trip up to Flatiron to clear the paint marks, I was chatting with JuanJamieiii as we trekked through the desert.
-As we gazed up at this impressive rock he asked me if I had ever been up to the top.
+During a trip up Flatiron to clear the paint marks this past summer, I was chatting with JuanJamieiii as we trekked through the desert.
+As we gazed up at this impressive rock, he asked me if I had ever been up to the top.
 I scoffed at the notion while he assured me that it was not as difficult as it may appear.
-My first attempt at it was a few weeks later and I quickly realized that he was right.
-Now, I must say that this is not the most difficult scramble to the top but it is beyond a doubt one of the most exposed portions on the mountain.
-If the idea of taking a step to the right or left and tumbling off (most assuredly to an untimely demise) then this is definitely not the hike for you.
+My first attempt was a few weeks later, and I quickly realized that he was right.
+Now, I must say that this is not the most difficult scramble to the top, but it is beyond a doubt one of the most exposed portions on the mountain.
+If the idea of taking a step to the right or left and tumbling off (most assuredly to an untimely demise), then this is definitely not the hike for you.

-The approach for this hike begins at the Mining Camp parking lot; or if you are inclined to you can begin at Lost Dutchman State Park.
+The hike approach begins at the Mining Camp parking lot, or if you are inclined to, you can begin at Lost Dutchman State Park.
 Head towards the Siphon Draw signage and head towards the mountain.
-The giant monolith that looms at the opening of the canyon that leads into the mountain is your goal.
+The giant monolith that looms at the canyon's opening that leads into the mountain is your goal.

 I started calling this rock the Gatekeeper for a few reasons.
-When I started taking people with me up to Flatiron I used this rock as a marker of sorts.
-If we had to stop before we made it to this point it was going to be a long day on the mountain.
-When I brought my kiddos up the mountain I decided to embellish the story slightly.
+When I started taking people up to Flatiron, I used this rock as a marker of sorts.
+If we had to stop before we made it to this point, it would be a long day on the mountain.
+When I brought my kiddos up the mountain, I decided to embellish the story slightly.
 I turned the Gatekeeper into a sleeping giant (think like the stone eating giant from a famous 80's movie) who protected the mountain from people not ready for it.
-If disturbed, the Gatekeeper would unbury himself (his head is the only thing exposed) and toss the perpetrators off of the mountain.
+If disturbed, the Gatekeeper would unbury himself (his head is the only thing exposed) and toss the perpetrators off the mountain.

 There is a turnoff at approximately 1.2 miles in.
 With the Gatekeeper looming to your right, look for a side trail that zooms downwards from the Siphon Draw main trail.
 The turnoff is directly in front of one of the railroad ties that cross the main trail to prevent erosion.
 You will begin boulder hopping now until you reach the slick rock of the stream bed.
-Make a sharp right and follow the stream bed for about 100 feet until you are standing at the bottom of the eastern face of the Gatekeeper.
+Make a sharp right and follow the stream bed for about 100 feet until you are standing at the bottom of the Gatekeeper's eastern face.